 Demystifying Virtual Races

-How to Organize A Virtual 5K Race Fundraiser
+How to Organize A Virtual 5K Fundraiser Race

-organizations of all sizes and focus areas.
-Do it right, and you can run a virtual race each month/quarter/year, making it an integral part of
+In addition to making the event more accessible, virtual races are quick to set-up, affordable to host, and work like a charm for organizations of all sizes and focus areas.
+Do it right, and you can create a virtual race each month/quarter/year, making it an integral part of your wellness & fundraising strategy.

 Did you know that in-person races cost approximately 52 cents for each dollar they fundraise?
 Virtual races in comparison only cost around 15 cents on a dollar raised.

 How to Host a Virtual 5K Fundraiser in 4 Simple Steps?

 It's very easy to host a virtual 5K for charity.